The-Marcy-Lab-School/react-router-robot-army/README.md

 This assignment comes with React Router already installed.
 In order to build out this app, you may need to read the [React Router Documentation](https://reactrouter.com/web/guides/quick-start).

+Check out the `src/main` file to see how we import and render the `BrowserRouter` component from `react-router-dom`.
+Then, check out the `src/App` file to see where we define some routes for you to start with.

+### Context Provider

+We have provided you with a Context for this project.
+Check out the `src/context/RobotProvider` file to see how this is currently set up.
+Check out the `src/main` file to see where we use this provider.

 ### Semantic CSS

+Curious about the styles?

 Take a look at the `index.html` file and you'll see a link to include Semantic UI stylesheet: